khiner/flowgrid/README.md

 Still in its early stages, with no supported release yet - expect things to be broken!

-_Note: I'm still interested and committed to the project, but work is temporarily paused to focus on a [Vulkan-based 3D mesh/rigid-body-audio-model editor](https://github.com/khiner/MeshEditor)._
+_Note: I'm still interested and committed to this project, but work is temporarily paused to focus on other things._

 ## Project goals